-1. A method for monitoring airflow in a trachea using an ultrasound system, the steps of the method comprising:
+1. A method for analyzing ultrasound signals, the method comprising: 60

-- (a) selecting a region-of-interest in a subject that includes a tracheal wall of the subject; - (b) acquiring Doppler ultrasound signals from the regionof-interest and providing the Doppler ultrasound signals to a computer system; - (c) providing baseline signal data to the computer system; - (d) comparing a parameter of the Doppler ultrasound signals to a similar parameter in baseline signal data using the computer system; - (e) identifying with the computer system when the parameter of the acquired Doppler ultrasound signals differs from the similar parameter of the baseline signal data by a selected threshold amount; and - wherein an alarm is provided to a user when the parameter of the acquired Doppler ultrasound signals is identified as differing from the similar parameter of the baseline signal data by the selected threshold amount.
+- (a) selecting a region-of-interest in a subject that includes a tracheal wall of the subject; - (b) acquiring Doppler ultrasound signals from the tracheal wall of the subject using an ultrasound system and providing the Doppler ultrasound signals to a computer 65 system; - (c) providing baseline signal data to the computer system;

+- (d) comparing a parameter of the Doppler ultrasound signals acquired from the tracheal wall of the subject to a parameter in the baseline signal data using the computer system; - (e) identifying with the computer system when the parameter of the acquired Doppler ultrasound signals differs from the parameter of the baseline signal data by a selected threshold amount indicating a change in airflow in a trachea of the subject as measured by the Doppler ultrasound signals acquired from the tracheal wall of the subject; and - (f) generating an alarm when the parameter of the acquired Doppler ultrasound signals is identified as differing from the parameter of the baseline signal data by the selected threshold amount.